FFA is Lame AF

 Let’s get real: FFA encourages students to seek employment in animal agriculture, yet the money-hungry farmed-animal industry often exploits poor people and immigrants (many of whom may be undocumented).
 Workers on factory farms earn low wages, and union organizing is known to be difficult.
-Slaughterhouse work, in particular, is filthy and extremely dangerous—worker injuries are super-common, and dying on the job is a very real possibility.
+Slaughterhouse work, in particular, is filthy and extremely dangerous—worker injuries are super-common, and dying on the job is a possibility.

 11. “Appreciate and promote diversity in our organization.”

 FFA encourages people to view animals as products and consume animal flesh, milk, and eggs.
 That’s no way to promote diversity.
 A new study by an international team of researchers found that a person’s thoughts about equality among humans could be linked to whether or not he or she eats animals.
 The study shows that people who justify eating animals by claiming that it’s “natural,” “normal,” “necessary,” or “nice”—even though it is none of these things—are, in general, more accepting of social inequality (including everything from racism to homophobia).